ldutoit/YEP_diet/downstreamfiltering.md

  qiime taxa filter-table --p-include cephalopoda --i-table sample-contingency-filtered-table.qza --i-taxonomy taxonomy_cephalo.qza --o-filtered-table table-dada2cephalo50.qza --p-mode contains
 ```

-I have a look at the alpha rarefaction curves to know hww many reads is enough:
+I have a look at the alpha rarefaction curves to know how many reads is enough:

 ```